s3rgiosan/cards-against-humanity-pt-pt/README.md

 # Cards Against Humanity - Portuguese (Portugal)

-Portuguese translation for the awesome [Cards Against Humanity](https://www.cardsagainsthumanity.com/) card game.
+> Portuguese translation for the awesome [Cards Against Humanity](https://www.cardsagainsthumanity.com/) card game.

+This repository contains plain text files of questions and answers for the CAH base set and some of the expansions.

+This repository also contains a file (`data/cards.js`) representing all cards, to date, and a script to generate the above mentioned files.

+## Contributing
+TODO

+## Build data set
+* `npm install`
+* `npm run build`

-## Team
+## Translation Team
 * [Sérgio Santos](https://github.com/s3rgiosan)
 * [Pedro Duarte](http://github.com/xipasduarte)
 * [Luís Rodrigues](https://github.com/goblindegook)